 Your thoughts will inevitably begin to wander, be aware of this and bring your focus back to your mind, body, and specifically, your breathing.
 To begin, most people practice meditation for 2 to 3 minutes, but you can work up to much longer periods of time.

 Many people initially struggle to really understand and achieve a meditative state.
 Don’t let this put you off, just stick with it.
 To make it easier you can take a course to aid you in truly clearing your mind and discover how to use meditation in other ways.
+And once you’ve really got used to it, you may even be able to teach meditation to others!

 Benefits to Your Life